 It would seem that the optimal battery charger would be something like a psychic charger that knew exactly when a consumer was going to take the device or car off the charger and use it.
 Fortunately, Volkswagen provides a programmed charge application for the e-Golf.
 It charges the battery to 40% capacity and holds it there, then tops off the charge just before the consumer needs to drive.
 Unfortunately, VW charges for this service by the month, a marginal enticement for proper battery care.

 It should be noted that the graph describing capacity loss is not linear at all.
-Once a battery degrades to below 70% capacity, the curve accelerates and the battery can drop to 50% capacity within months, often to completely unusable within a year.
+Once a battery degrades to below 70% capacity, the curve accelerates downward rapidly and the battery can drop to 50% capacity within months, and become completely unusable within a year.
 For the technically minded, try this link to BatteryUniversity.com for a discussion about lithium batteries and how to keep them working longer.

 It would seem that the optimum way to own and drive an electric car might be to lease one.
 Bear in mind that the cost to replace the battery in an electric car is not prohibitive, but it is a certainty.
-And if a car worth $36,000 new is worth $18,000 when it needs the $6000 battery, then what.
-If it is only worth $10,000?
+A car worth $36,000 new is worth $18,000 at three to four years old.
+What is it worth at six to eight years old and/or 100,000 miles when it needs the $6000 to $9000 battery job?
 With gas and diesel powered cars, only a fraction require the huge expense of an engine during their service life.
-But every battery will fail eventually.
-Our guess is that a 10 year old electric car may not have the same sort of value as a petroleum powered cousin.
+But every EV battery will fail soon after the warranty is up.
+Our guess is that an electric car that is past its warranty may not have any value at all, similar to an old gas or diesel powered car with a bad engine.
 That will depend of course on the perceived value generated by the public.